zecure/shadowd.zecure.org/content/overview/user_interface.md

     php composer.phar install

+The installer asks you for a database driver.
+The default value is *pdo_pgsql* for PostgreSQL.
+If you are using MySQL change this value to *pdo_mysql*.

 You can test if everything works by visiting */config.php*.

 {{% note title="In the case of an error..." type="info" %}}